January 26, 2021

 Informed by the community, intangible cultural heritage surrounding the spiritual value of the Rwenzori glaciers will be documented and registered with the Ugandan Cultural Heritage register.
 Works to identify sites threatened by flooding will also be mapped and marked to support their preservation to create a framework for their ongoing protection.

 As well as documenting existing heritage, the project works to safeguard these sites moving forward.
-Through awareness raising workshops and site management training for the, local site custodians and communities will play an active role in preserving their cultural heritage for the future.
+Through awareness raising workshops and site management training, local site custodians and communities will play an active role in preserving their cultural heritage for the future.

 From Uganda to the UK – lessons in heritage preservation in the face of climate change.